Chenxuan-XI/MiniRV-Pipe/README.md

   * Generation of write-enable and destination register signals
   * Clean interface to the register file

-#### Defined Pipeline Interfaces

-Although not all pipeline stages are fully implemented yet, the data contracts between stages are already clearly defined:

 * **EX/MEM Pipeline Register**

   * ALU result